Pension contributions procedural policy

 • A breakdown of contributions for the main section of the scheme.

-• Details of any payments made in respect of an APC
+• Details of any payments made in respect of an Additional Pension Contributions (APCs).

 Monitoring contribution payments Back to top

-The information from the monthly CTR1 form received from each employer is entered into the “Contributions Control Spreadsheet”.
+The information from the monthly CTR1 (or i-Connect submission) received from each employer is entered into the “Contributions Control Spreadsheet”.

 The Contribution Control Spreadsheet includes 12 monthly tabs where each individual employer’s payments will be recorded during the financial year.

-The data from the CTR1 form will be analysed to determine that the correct contribution rates have been applied, a 0.5% tolerance level has been built in to the control system and any contributions that deviate from the allocated rates by the stated tolerance level will be highlighted and is queried with the employer.
+The data from the CTR1 (or i-Connect submission) will be analysed to determine that the correct contribution rates have been applied.
+A 0.5% tolerance level has been built into the control system and any contributions that deviate from the certified rates by the stated tolerance level will be highlighted and reviewed by the Employer and Funding Team to determine if this needs to be queried with the employer.

-A quarterly reconciliation is carried out between the contribution control and Integra data, for the Treasury and Pensions department, any discrepancies between the two systems are investigated.
+A monthly reconciliation is carried out between the contribution control spreadsheet and the data in the Integra system any discrepancies between the two systems are investigated and any adjustments required are actioned.

 Late payment of contributions Back to top

-Employee and employer contributions must be paid to the scheme within 19 days beginning on the day after the deduction is made or within 22 days if paid electronically.
+Employee and employer contributions must be paid to the Fund within 19 days beginning on the day after the deduction is made, or within 22 days if paid electronically.

-A late payment control sheet is kept detailing all late contribution payments form each employer and the action taken in each instance.
+A late payment control sheet is kept detailing all late contribution payments from each employer and the action taken in each instance.

 • the first late payment received from an employer will be followed by an email to remind them of the contribution payment due date;